arantespp/arantespp.com/posts/zettelkasten/ideas-in-open-loop.md

 - From time to time, your mind will remember that task, even if you can't execute it at that moment.

-- A lot of open loops require a lot of mental energy because they stole our attention.
+- A lot of open loops require a lot of mental energy because they stole your attention.

 - When you close an open loop, you free your mind.